Activity

 Add wood bugs to the habitat from a walk, previous experiments, or from a collection made by the teacher in advance.

-Students continue to take care of their wood bugs.
-If there are no small holes or gaps around the lid, take it off periodically to make sure there is enough oxygen in the container.
+Students take care of their wood bug habitat.
+Take the lid off periodically to make sure there is enough oxygen in the container.
 Remove any food that mould grows on.
 The habitat needs to be moist but not soggy.
 A habitat can be kept for just a week, or several weeks.
 If kept for several weeks, babies may be born in the habitat.
 Do not pick up the wood bugs with fingers as they are very delicate.
 Use a paintbrush if you need to move them around.

-After a week, look for evidence of the wood bugs eating (food with nibbles out of it), excreting (brown spots of faeces under the wood), growing (a shedded exoskeleton), having babies (new baby wood bugs; the eggs are too small to see with the naked eye).
+Look for evidence of the wood bugs eating (food with nibbles out of it), excreting (brown spots of faeces), growing (a shedded exoskeleton), having babies (new baby wood bugs; the eggs are too small to see with the naked eye).

 When the habitat is ready to be dismantled (usually after a couple of weeks, maybe a month if the classroom is cool), they need to put back where they came from (choose a non-frosty day - spring and fall are when wood bugs are not hibernating, so the best time).
 Could be combined with a decomposer hunt activity.